petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Do the same in 2x, 3x and 4x modes and ensure the screenshots are saved correctly; use the clipping editor accordingly.
 Close the emulation window, reopen it and take screenshots again.

-### RDB hardfiles and read-only hardfile configuration
+### Git a8178da: RDB hardfiles, read-only hardfile configuration & improved hardware interrupt handling

 Apply the Amiga 3000 model preset to a new configuration.